 The trail has been created through a unique and global-first partnership between the Scottish Government, UK National Commission for UNESCO, designation representatives of the 13 UNESCO Sites, VisitScotland, Historic Environment Scotland, NatureScot and the National Trust for Scotland.

-The newly created digital assets will include dedicated web pages hosted on VisitScotland.com, new itineraries, and videos.
+The newly created digital assets include dedicated web pages hosted on VisitScotland.com, new itineraries, and videos.
 Explore the new digital trail at VisitScotland.com.

 Scotland is the first nation in the world to create a UNESCO trail.
 This will bring together the full range of UNESCO place-based designation categories (World Heritage, Global Geoparks, Biospheres and Creative Cities) whilst promoting responsible tourism.